ZeeshanM96/AnalyticsPlatfrom/README.md

 ## Description

-Digital Analytics Dashboard is a full-stack web application for real-time monitoring and analytics of business events, alerts, and service metrics.
+Digital Analytics Dashboard is a full-stack, containerized web application for real-time monitoring and analytics of business events, alerts, and service metrics.
 It features secure JWT authentication, role-based access, and a modern, interactive dashboard for operational intelligence and business insights.

-The platform supports real-time data updates via WebSockets, customizable views, and user preferences for a tailored analytics experience.
-The backend is powered by FastAPI and connects to a SQL database, while the frontend is a responsive HTML/CSS/JS application.
+The platform supports real-time data updates via WebSockets, powered by a Kafka message bus, enabling live streaming of metrics and alerts to the frontend.
+Data is ingested and processed through Kafka producers and consumers, with persistent storage in a SQL database.
+Users can customize their dashboard views and preferences for a tailored analytics experience.

+The backend is built with FastAPI and integrates with Kafka and SQL databases, while the frontend is a responsive HTML/CSS/JS application using Chart.js for visualizations.
+The entire stack is dockerized for easy deployment, and CI/CD pipelines are included for automated testing and code quality.

 ---